eXascaleInfolab/hydra/README.md

 ```
 ## Folders description

-### challenges
-Contains scripts to process the official PROSTATEx challenge data and to generate predictions for the challenge.
-.
 ### datasets
 Contains processing scripts for the PROSTATEx, the Lung CT Challenge and Kaggle Brain datasets.